 Why you must add salt to taste during pregnancy!

 Did you grow up hearing that adding salt to food, especially during pregnancy was unhealthy?
 That it can cause serious health problems?
 Salt has been given a bad rap by the medical community as misinformation has been continuously handed down.

 Restricting your salt intake, especially during pregnancy is a myth.
 In fact, by withholding salt or using very little can cause more harm than good.

 Salt is a vital substance for all living creatures and humans.
 Salt acts as a medication on the body and has been used by healers throughout all ages.
-It is considered a pain reliever in addition to water, salt and potassium regulate the water content in the body.
+It is considered a pain reliever in addition to water, salt and potassium regulating the water content in the body.

 Break out your salt shaker and add unrefined sea salt that contains minerals!
 Yes, you heard me correctly, break out the shaker and add salt to taste!
 Don’t skip it in recipes!
 Use it now and reap the many benefits!
-There are many medicinal uses of salt that are therapeutic.
+There are many medicinal uses of salt that are therapeutic in nature.

 WHY YOU SHOULD ADD SALT TO YOUR DAILY DIET DURING PREGNANCY AND BEYOND:

-- Salt along with nutrients and fluids provide normal increases in blood volume, which is needed to create and maintain a healthy, strong placenta.
+- Salt is needed to create and maintain a healthy, strong placenta.

 - Salt increases amniotic fluid, which is salt water.

 - Salt is a strong natural antihistamine.
 (Constant stuffy nose since becoming pregnant?)
-It’s effective as an inhaler without the toxicity.
+It is effective as an inhaler without the toxicity.

 - Helps clear out excess acidity